tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

     }
    ```

+You can change `http://127.0.0.1:10732/` to the IP address of the machine running the DAL process if it's running on a different machine.
+For example `http://39.63.25.22:10732/`.

 > Note that the rest of the config above has been provided for reference.
 You should only add the 3 lines under `BAKER_STARTUP_ARGS`.
-This config in question is for a TezBake node running on Ghostnet.

 ### Run TezBake setup to modify the configuration